bootdotdev/blog/content/jobs/supply-demand-broken-programming-education.md

 ---
-title: "Breaking Into Tech on Hard Mode: A Supply/Demand Analysis of Career Options"
+title: "Supply and Demand Are Broken in Programming Education"
 author: lane
-date: "2025-11-23"
+date: "2025-11-24"
 categories:
   - "jobs"
 images:
-  - /img/800/bootsthinkinschool.png.webp
+  - /img/800/gemsonscales.png.webp
 ---

 Markets are efficient, _right_?

 I understand that every ~10 years we find ourselves in _some_ sort of stock market bubble, but I do believe that _most_ markets are _mostly_ efficient.
 Everyone out there is looking for a good deal, and despite the well-known irrationalities of human psychology, most of us seem to do a good job of looking out for number one.

 That said, when it comes to _which career in tech to choose_, I've come to believe that the market is **far from efficient**.
 Why?
-Because learners are choosing career paths on _hard mode_.
+Because learners are choosing the career paths that are on _hard mode_.

 See, I assumed (and you may have too) that the number of people trying to learn an employable skill would be proportional to: